• Skip to primary navigation

 Trader Joe’s Juices: Green

-The Trader Joe’s green juice is 100 calories for the entire 15 ounce bottle and made with a boatload of fresh and health ingredients.
+The Trader Joe’s green juice is 100 calories for the entire 15-ounce bottle and is made with a boatload of fresh and healthy ingredients.

 In fact, one bottle of green juice contains: